traceycats/cozycrafter/README.md

 I decided to make this project to help me brush up my python skills, learn some GUI skills, and to develop an easy offline way for me to keep track of my fiber art hobby. :)

 Ths project is still in very early stages.
-As of 19Jun2023 it has no functionality.
+As of 19Jun2023 it has no actual functionality.